ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ```

 !!! note
-    `ScActionAgent` has default `GetInitiationConditionTemplate` that returns template that can be used to check that initiated action is action with class of specified agent.
+    `ScActionInitiatedAgent` has default `GetInitiationConditionTemplate` that returns template that can be used to check that initiated action is action with class of specified agent.

 !!! note
     `ScActionEvent` is alias for `ScEventAfterGenerateOutgoingArc<ScType::EdgeAccessConstPosPerm>` with subscription sc-element `action_initiated`.